MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 ## Exclude OneDrive when installing Office 365 ProPlus or other applications

-OneDrive is automatically installed when you install Office 365 ProPlus or some standalone Office applications, including Word, Excel, PowerPoint, Publisher, Visio, and Skype.
+OneDrive is automatically installed when you install Office 365 ProPlus, Word, Excel, PowerPoint, Publisher, Visio, and Skype.
 If you don't want OneDrive installed with those applications, use the ExcludeApp element to remove it, as shown in the example.

 ```
 <Add SourcePath="\\Server\share" Version="15.1.2.3" OfficeClientEdition="32">